Frequently Asked Questions

-Embedded counselors at the VMBS ensure accessibility to mental health care and resources for Doctor of Veterinary Medicine (DVM) program students, as well as interns and residents at the Veterinary Medical Teaching Hospital (VMTH).
+VMBS-Embedded Counselors ensure accessibility to mental health care and resources for Doctor of Veterinary Medicine (DVM) program students, as well as interns and residents at the Veterinary Medical Teaching Hospital (VMTH).
 This embedded counselor program is a partnership between the VMBS and the UHS.

 Students enrolled in the DVM program, including residents and interns at the VMTH, are eligible to make an appointment to see a UHS counselor embedded within the VMBS.

-A variety of counseling services are offered to DVM students, residents and interns.
+A variety of counseling services are offered to DVM students, residents, and interns.
 Services include personal counseling, academic counseling, couple counseling (both partners must be enrolled at Texas A&M University), consultation, and presentations and workshops.

 Psychiatric services, including the use of medication to reduce certain symptoms, are not available at the UHS counseling office in the VMBS.
-However, psychiatric services are available through main campus UHS locations at the A.P.
+However, psychiatric services are available through the main campus UHS locations at the A.P.
 Beutel Student Health Center and the Student Counseling & Mental Health Care Center.

 Licensed mental health professionals provide these services.

 Services are available weekdays during normal business hours and some evenings by appointment.
 Appointment availability varies weekly.
 DVM students can book an appointment online.
 Residents and interns can request appointments by contacting the counselors at vetcounselor@tamu.edu.
-Contact the VMBS-embedded counselors with any questions.
+Contact the VMBS-Embedded Counselors with any questions.

 Visit the Arrange an Appointment page.